zverok/zverok.github.io/_posts/2017-02-23-four-weathers.md

 ### Long story short: The Last API Wrapper

-The result of case study for the above APIs and tens of others (from extremely branchy and tangled Worldbank's to one-endpoint unofficial Urbandictionary's) was a small gem, sarcastically named The Last API Wrapper (or [tlaw](http://github.com/molybdenum-99/tlaw) for short).
+The result of case study for the above APIs and tens of others (from extremely branchy and tangled Worldbank's to one-endpoint unofficial Urbandictionary's) was this small gem, sarcastically named The Last API Wrapper (or [tlaw](http://github.com/molybdenum-99/tlaw) for short).

 The LARGE goals to achieve were: